 6. Great Sand Sea Safari

 Friendly, safe guides organise everything for you and take the time to show you ancient Roman tombs, sites from the time of the Pharaohs plus fossils and rocky coral reefs from the Cambrian era.
-Ask to visit Lake Shiaata, 60km from Siwa, where you’ll be dazzled by the flamboyance of flamingos living there.
+Ask to visit Lake Shiaata, 60km from Siwa, where you’ll be dazzled by the flamboyance of flamingos (what a great collective noun!) living there.

-Book your trip when you arrive in Siwa – as it’s a close community, all trips are similar in price, quality, and safety.
+Pro Tip: Book your trip as soon as you arrive in Siwa, as it’s a close community, and all tours are similar in price, quality, and safety.
 A sand safari is an unforgettable experience and highly recommended.
-If you’re a keen stargazer, you’ll love it even more!
 We think this is the best of the Egypt tourist attractions in Siwa!

 Siwa Itinerary: Day 3